FoLiA-tools contains various Python-based command line tools for working with FoLiA XML (Format for Linguistic Annotation)

 A number of command-line tools are readily available for working with FoLiA, to various ends.
 The following tools are currently available:

 - foliavalidator – Tests if documents are valid FoLiA XML.
-Always use this to test your documents if you produce your own FoLiA documents!
+Always use this to test your documents if you produce your own FoLiA documents!.
+See the extra documentation in the dedicated scetion below.

 - foliaquery – Advanced query tool that searches FoLiA documents for a specified pattern, or modifies a document according to the query.
 Supports FQL (FoLiA Query Language) and CQL (Corpus Query Language).